vinecopulib/vinecopulib/README.md

 * `bool preselect_families` describes a heuristic preselection method (default is `true`) based on symmetry properties of the data (e.g., the unrotated Clayton won't be preselected if the data displays upper-tail dependence).
+* `size_t num_threads` number of threads to run in parallel when fitting several families.

 As mentioned [above](#set-up-a-custom-bivariate-copula-model), the arguments of `select()` can be used as arguments to a